EMDR Therapy in Atlanta & Alpharetta

 4. Desensitization

 During this phase, you begin reprocessing the target memory using bilateral stimulation (such as eye movements, taps, or tones).
-As you focus on the memory, your brain begins to reduce the emotional intensity tied to it.
-Over time, the memory becomes less distressing, and new insights or shifts in emotion and sensation often emerge.
+As you focus on the memory, your brain actively reduces the emotional intensity tied to it.
+Subsequently, the memory becomes less distressing.
+Moreover, new insights or shifts in emotion and sensation often emerge naturally during this process.

 5. Installation